DennisRotondi/RoboticsProjects/README.md

 ### Description

-This project is the outcome of the [Tohoku University Engineering Summer Program (TESP) Robotics](http://www.astro.mech.tohoku.ac.jp/TESP/) Robotics 2023 under the supervision of Professor [Kazuya Yoshida](https://www.eng.tohoku.ac.jp/driving_force/english/vol1-1.html).
+This project is the outcome of the [Tohoku University Engineering Summer Program (TESP)](http://www.astro.mech.tohoku.ac.jp/TESP/) Robotics 2023 under the supervision of Professor [Kazuya Yoshida](https://www.eng.tohoku.ac.jp/driving_force/english/vol1-1.html).
 The primary objective was to develop a rover-like robot from scratch with mobility in sandy environments, capable of teleoperation with an obstacle avoidance module.
 A Raspberry Pi 4 served as the main computer, running ROS on Ubuntu 20.04 and connecting to the LEGO Mindstorms EV3 to drive the servo motors installed in the LEGO structure
 As a depth sensor, an Intel RealSense Depth Camera D435 was employed.
 The robot incorporates a YOLO v7-tiny architecture for identifying obstacles and implementing avoidance strategies.